jfuladotcom/DeadDrawings/README.md

 # Dead Drawings: Reviving Data Visualization with AI-Powered Insight Surfacing

 A Flask web application for rapid, AI-powered data exploration.
-Upload CSVs, visualize your data, and surface actionable insights using Google’s Gemini 2.0 Flash model—all in one intuitive interface.
+Upload CSVs, visualize your data, and surface actionable insights using Google’s Gemini 2.0 Flash model all in one intuitive interface.

 ---